The Connection Between Gut Health and Nutrition

 Prebiotics and Gut Flora

 Prebiotics are non-digestible fibres that feed probiotics (good bacteria).
-Foods like garlic, onions, and bananas contain prebiotics, which fosters a thriving gut microbiome, essential for digestive health and nutrient absorption.
+Foods like garlic, onions, and bananas contain prebiotics, which foster a thriving gut microbiome, essential for digestive health and nutrient absorption.

 Fermented Foods for Gut Balance